moiseStudent/moiseStudent/README.md

+# Hello !!!
 - 👋 Hi, My name is Moises.
-- 👀 I’m interested in software developer
+- 👀 I’m interested in software development.

+## About me
+I'm 17 years old, I study electricity in a technical institute in Venezuela and I study software development by myself.

-- 🌱 I’m currently learning javascript, c++.
+- I’m currently learning javascript and a few things about c++
 - These are the technologies with I currently work: Html, Css, Python, Flask, Php
+- Currently, I have a B1 level in english.
+But, I keep studying.

 <!---
 moiseStudent/moiseStudent is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.